cablelabs/order/README.md

-# Web Services focused on MEF Order
+# An Ethernet Services Ordering API

 This repository contains an example Order API that meets the business requirements documented by the Joint OBF OS/MEF Ordering Team.
 This API conforms to the business requirements, inclusive of CfC comments resolved as of 2/27/2016.

 > **IMPORTANT**: This project is in pre-release development.
-Please expect frequent changes and updates while we converge on our initial release.
+Please expect frequent changes and updates.

 **Repository Structure**